 The guidelines w.r.t.
 Foreigners holding Certificate of registration, Overseas Indian Citizen (OCI Card) are as follows:

 - Foreigners holding OCI cards are required to carry their foreign passport bearing 'U' visa sticker for travel to India.
-However, due to expiry or re-issue of their foreign passports, as such they are followed to travel to India with their new passport along with old passports/cancelled passports having 'U' visa sticker.
+However, due to expiry or re-issue of their foreign passports, these foreigners are issued new passports, as such they are allowed to travel to India with their new passport along with old passports/cancelled passports having 'U' visa sticker.

 - If OCI card holder is carrying only OCI card without carrying old/cancelled foreign passport bearing 'U' visa sticker, may be granted Temporary Landing Permit in India for a period of 14 days on payment of a fee of US$ 40 after verification from the OCI database.
 Also, if they are not carrying OCI card, but carrying foreign passport bearing 'U' visa sticker, the entry is allowed.